Tipping Point Community

 • Alignment with Tipping Point's philosophy of disrupting "the conditions that hold poverty in place"

-• Capacity to utilize unrestricted funding effectively
+• Capacity to utilise unrestricted funding effectively

 Current Portfolio Examples: Recent additions include Rising Sun Center for Opportunity (Oakland-based climate-ready workforce development for low-income individuals, particularly women, justice-impacted people, and youth).
 Long-term partnerships include College Track (grew from 25 ninth graders in East Palo Alto to nearly 5,500 scholars nationwide with Tipping Point support).